09riche/CV/README.md

 [LinkedIn](http://www.linkedin.com/in/nick-richardson-4473b6136/)

 I'm an ambitious **Full Stack Junior Developer**, recently graduated from Makers Academy, looking for a role in which I can extend my coding and production skills while working with great people on a product I'm excited by.
-I love JavaScript, Node and React, and I'm keen to learn more about AI and natural language processing.
+I love JavaScript, Node and React, and I'm keen to learn more about machine learning and natural language processing.

 Before venturing into the world of tech I spent 8 years as a magazine editor, mostly at the [*London Review of Books*](http://www.lrb.co.uk/).
 I left the *LRB* to manage a start-up called [Flier Group](http://fliergroupsolutions.com/), a security consultancy specialising in drone-based technologies: at FG I realised I'd rather be making tech than selling it.